Paromita22/Stock-and-Billing-System/README.md

 Data storage in a local text file (database.txt)

+Admin login and viewing initially blank database with no products:

 ![Admin login and viewing initially blank database with no products](images/images/Screenshot1.png)

+Admin adding products and keeping stock record:

 ![Admin adding products](images/images/Screenshot2.png)

+Now we can see the added products:

 ![Now we can see the added products](images/images/Screenshot3.png)

+Deleting products:

 ![Deleting products](images/images/Screenshot4.png)

+Updating product:

 ![Updating product](images/images/Screenshot5.png)

+User login and viewing products:

 ![User login and viewing products](images/images/Screenshot6.png)

+User buying a product and getting a receipt:

 ![User buying a product and getting a receipt](images/images/Screenshot7.png)

+Updated database with stock reduction after buying:

 ![Updated database with stock reduction after buying](images/images/Screenshot8.png)